 Please list three different sourcing models in the context of cloud computing.

-public cloud
+Public cloud

-private cloud
+Private cloud

-managed private cloud
+Managed private cloud

 Summary

-Despite the fact that every IT strategy has to be developed individually based on the needs of the respective organization, there are various building blocks that are at the core of almost every IT strategy design or re-design.
+Despite the fact that every IT strategy has to be developed individually based on the needs of the respective organization, there are various building blocks that are at the core of almost every IT strategy design or redesign.
 In this vein, IT governance is an indispensable basis for the development of the IT strategy and is strongly intertwined with related activities in the area of IT security and risk management.
-Also, IT executives have to make up their minds about how to design and manage application portfolios and whole enterprise architectures.
-The sourcing strategy is another central building block of the IT strategy, answering the classic question of "make-or-buy".
-Beside the vertical range of manufacture for the IT, executives must decide about the degree of outsourcing, the number of service providers, and the location of the service provision (on-, near-, off-shore).
-In this context, IT infrastructure outsourcing, application outsourcing, business process outsourcing, and cloud computing are options IT executives have to consider during IT strategy work.
+Also, IT executives have to decide how to design and manage application portfolios and whole enterprise architectures.
+The sourcing strategy is another central building block of the IT strategy, answering the classic question of “make-or-buy.”
+In addition to the vertical scope for IT, executives must decide about the degree of outsourcing, the number of service providers, and the location of the service provision (on-, near-, or off-shore).
+In this context, IT infrastructure outsourcing, application outsourcing, business process outsourcing, and cloud computing are all options that IT executives have to consider during IT strategy work.

 Appendix 1 – References